“It is not a daily increase, but a daily decrease. Hack away at the inessentials.”

 If you have just 5 or 10 minutes to spare today and want to take a first step to simplify your outer and inner life then I recommend uncluttering just one small space in your house.

-Here’s how I declutter in a few simple steps.
+Here’s how I declutter in five quick steps.

-- Put it in a 6-month box.
-If you are unsure about if you should keep the item or not ask yourself: have I used this in the past year?
-If not, then it is often pretty safe to say that you won’t be using it in the future either.*
+- Make choices about those items, one at a time.
+For each item in that pile ask yourself this: have I used this in the past year?
+If not, then it is often pretty safe to say that you won’t be using it in the future either.

 And that’s it.